MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackAdmin/Remove-AzureRMManagedSubscription.md

 ## EXAMPLES

-### Example 1:
+### Example 1: Remove the specified Azure resource manager subscription
 ```
 Remove-AzureRmManagedSubscription -TargetSubscriptionId "83a3cff6-b856-4db1-8d1b-86386ff9d515"
 ```

-This command deletes the subscription that has the ID of 83a3cff6-b856-4db1-8d1b-86386ff9d515.
-The command is executed after logging in to the azure stack environment as a service administrator.
+This example deletes the subscription that has the ID of 83a3cff6-b856-4db1-8d1b-86386ff9d515.
+The **Remove-AzureRMManagedSubscription** cmdlet is executed after the user logs in to the azure stack environment as a service administrator.

 ## PARAMETERS

 ### -InformationAction
-Not specified.
+Specifies how this cmdlet responds to an information event.

 ```yaml
 Type: ActionPreference